 Impact at CLIPI

-After his tenure at CLIPI, Guttentag went on to have a distinguished career in immigration law and policy.
-He founded and directed the ACLU Immigrants’ Rights Project from 1985 to 2011, leading it to become the nation’s premier litigation and advocacy program dedicated to advancing the constitutional and civil rights of immigrants.
-He has also served in senior policy positions in both the Obama and Biden administrations, including as Senior Counselor to the Secretary of Homeland Security and Senior Counselor for Immigration Policy to the Deputy Attorney General.
+After his tenure at CLIPI, Guttentag founded and directed the ACLU Immigrants’ Rights Project, leading it to become the nation’s premier litigation and advocacy program dedicated to advancing the constitutional and civil rights of immigrants.
+He also served in senior policy positions in both the Obama and Biden administrations, including as Senior Counselor to the Secretary of Homeland Security and Senior Counselor for Immigration Policy to the Deputy Attorney General.
+He has been a professor at both Yale and Stanford law schools.
+He is widely recognized as one of the nation’s leading experts in immigration law and the rights of non-citizens.